ileathan/leat-poker/README.md

 The list of code I am both generating, refactoring, and pulling is growing larger and larger so I will keep track of it here.

 1.)
-In the NodeJS server (`server/leat.js`) we create our stratum and strat listening.
+In the NodeJS server (`server/leat.js`) we create our stratum and start listening like so.

 ```
   var leatProxy = require('leat-stratum-proxy');